In the unique surroundings of the Lofoten Islands we are offering you the opportunity to do an amazing race – The Arctic Triple Lofoten Skimo!

 Mandatory gear in agreement with ISMF Rules:

-- 1 pair of climbing skins for the race and 1 spare one in the backpack.
+1 pair of climbing skins for the race.

 All participants must register at the check point to continue the race – it’s a quick tick off to make sure you’re all good to continue or to let us know if there is any trouble.
 The check point for Lofoten Skimo 1000+ will be at the Red Cross Center at Stranda.
 There will also be personnel along the track that you can contact in case of emergency.